Vectorworks/developer-scripting/Function Reference/Functions/SprdSize.md

 [GetWSRowColumnCount| GetWSRowColumnCount](GetWSRowColumnCount|%20GetWSRowColumnCount.md)

 ## Version
-SprdSize is obsolete as of VectorWorks 9.0, see new [[VS:GetWSRowColumnCount| GetWSRowColumnCount]].
+SprdSize is obsolete as of VectorWorks 9.0, see new [ GetWSRowColumnCount](GetWSRowColumnCount.md).

 Availability: from All Versions